 If you are looking to party for St. Patrick’s Day in Vegas, Ri Ra is the best place to do so in Sin City as they offer a full week of Irish themed entertainment.

 The Mohegan Sun is a gorgeous 5 star resort and casino in Southwestern Connecticut.
 The property is very popular with New England city dwellers seeking a weekend escape from the traffic & commotion.
-However, it’s also a wonderful vacation destination as there are so many amenities on-site, and also it’s an easy daytrip from numerous natural attractions including Connecticut’s beautiful beaches.
+However, it’s also a wonderful vacation destination in and of itself as there are so many amenities on-site, and also it’s an easy daytrip from numerous natural attractions including southern Connecticut’s beautiful beaches.

-The ambiance of Lansdowne is very cozy, being that it was modeled after a traditional Irish public house, which is a place where the community can gather, socialize, and relax.
+The ambiance of Lansdowne is very cozy, being that it was modeled after a traditional Irish public house (a place where the community can gather, socialize, and relax).
 On any given weekend, various events such as live music and karaoke are sure to be on the lineup.